 Often overlooked until later in the process, but we’ll make sure your premise is hooky, engaging, emotionally laced and jam-packed with conflicts.
 You’ll also practice and get feedback on your premise and pitches.

 How to hook your reader from the 1st line.
-Workshop on 1st pages, plus get feedback from Aisha.
+Workshop on first 3 chapters, plus get 300 words of feedback from Aisha.

 Week 3 – query letters